Italian Cuisine

 Instructions

-- Boil potatoes until tender, then peel and mash them.
+• Boil the potatoes until tender, then drain and peel.

-- Divide the dough into smaller portions for easier handling.
+• Divide the dough into smaller sections for easier handling.

-- Roll each portion into a long rope, about 1/2 inch thick.
+• Roll each section into a long rope about ½ inch thick.

-- Use a fork to create ridges on each piece for better sauce adherence.
+• Use a fork to create ridges on each piece for sauce adherence.